 Instruct the child to sit within view of the trays and target cards.

-Label the two target cards and say, “Here is a blue rabbit and here is a red boat.”
+Label the two target cards by saying, “Here is a blue rabbit and here is a red boat.”

 Introduce the pre-switch rules by saying, “Now, we’re going to play a card game.
 In the color game, all the blue ones go here, and all the red ones go here.”
 The experimenter points to relevant target cards.